STEP Home Students in Action Portal (SIA) Portal About STEP STEP Alumni About CSTEP CSTEP Alumni Day of Service Calendar of Events

 • The display board should be freestanding.

-• Include presenter’s name, co-presenters, project title, institution name, grade in school, Poster Abstract Number (1, 2, or Alternate) poster division (see section 3), judging category (see section 4), faculty sponsor, and abstract word count.
+• Include presenter’s name, co-presenters, project title, institution name, grade in school, Poster Abstract Number (1, 2, or 3), poster division (see section 2A), poster category (see section 2B), judging category (see section 2C), faculty sponsor, and abstract word count.
+A maximum of 4 presenters per poster (i.e. primary presenter and three co-presenters).

-• Include a problem statement, methods, materials, results, conclusions, and references.
+• Include a problem statement, methods, materials, results and conclusion.

 The Basic Components of an Abstract